 POV was founded by leaders from the creative industry who believe that working in the industry should not be a privilege exclusive to those who have the means, resources and networks to break in.
-Since its inception, POV’s work has been focused on removing these barriers to entry by providing diverse creatives with access to industry relevant training training, social capital and the resources to launch their creative careers.
+Since its inception, POV’s work has been focused on removing these barriers to entry by providing diverse creatives with access to industry-relevant training, social capital and the resources to launch their creative careers.

 Originally registered as a charity in 2007 as Presenting Our Vision (POV), the organization began as a filmmaking program for youth facing economic marginalization Ten to twelve participants were first trained in film production and then given the opportunity to create a short film on their own, all while meeting industry mentors and receiving soft-skills training to assist in both personal and professional development.
 POV continued to successfully operate using this program model for seven years.